-HS and College sailing programs ASA Sailing School, Complete Learn to Sail packages plus great fill in classes, Challenges welcome - Best rates on Bay for ASA Old salts learn new tricks - Docking & Crew Overboard, Ocean...
-Take a look at www.afterguard.net or call (510) 535-1954 - Central Basin Marina - 1853 Embarcadero, 2B, Oakland CA 94606 - his year's Big Daddy wasn't the biggest ever, but the unofficial start to the Bay's summer racing season delivered nonetheless for the 74 boats in six PHRF and four one design divisions that showed up March 12.
-With competition for entries coming from the St. Francis YC's Spring Dinghy Regatta and the Island YC's Doublehanded Lightship, attendance was down just slightly compared to years past.
-With breeze into the mid-teens, each division got off two or three races.
+Fun Practice sails - Day or Sunset ASA Sailing School, Complete Learn to Sail packages plus great fill in classes, Challenges welcome - Best rates on Bay for ASA Old salts learn new tricks - Docking & Crew Overboard, Ocean...
+Take a look at www.afterguard.net or call (510) 535-1954 Central Basin Marina - 1853 Embarcadero, 2B, Oakland CA 94606 - the Bay's summer racing season delivered nonetheless for the 74 boats in six PHRF and four one design divisions that showed up March 12.
+With competition for entries coming from the St. Francis YC's Spring Dinghy Regatta and the Island YC's Doublehanded Lightship, With breeze into the mid-teens, each division got off two or three races.
 In PHRF A, Philipe Paturel's wildly-patterned black and red Archambault 40 RC Ciaol scored straight bullets to win handily.
-In PHRF B, it was Dan Woolery's Sydney 36 CR Encorel - with which he's had as much success of late as his other boat, the King 40 Soozal - taking top honors.
+In PHRF B, it was Dan Woolery's Sydney 36 CR Encore - with which he's honors.
 In PHRF C Ed Durbin's Beneteau 36.7 Mistral came out on top, and in PHRF D, it was Michael Quinn's C&C 99 Sheeba.
-PHRF E went to Gordie Nash's Modernized Santana 27 Arcadia, while Scott Easom's Moore 24 Eight Ball won PHRF F. - THE FUN NEVER STOPS Spread from left, 'War Pony', 'Alfa Puppy' and 'Deception' rumble downwind; inset, opposite page, Philipe Paturel's 'Ciao!' sports some of the wildest graphics on the Bay, if you'd like to see sport catch the eyes of non-sailors, start here; inset this page, Sy Kleinman's 'Swiftsure II' powers uphill.
+PHRF E went to Gordie Nash's Modernized Santana 27 Arcadia, while Scott Easom's Moore 24 Eight Ball won PHRF F.

+Spread from left, 'War Pony', 'Alfa Puppy' and 'Deception' rumble downwind; inset, opposite page, Philipe Paturel's 'Ciao!' sports some of the wildest graphics on the Bay, if you'd like to see sport catch the eyes of non-sailors, start here; inset this page, Sy Kleinman's 'Swiftsure II' powers uphill.
 The J/105 honors went Phil Laby's Racer X, while Rick Smith's Más Rapido took home the honors in the Olson 30 class.
 Trent Watkins' UFO won the Ultimate 20 class and Kim Desenberg's Mr. McGregor was the top Wylie Wabbit.
-0 With Saturday's racing in the books, the focus turned to the St. Patrick's Daythemed party before anyone would even think about Sunday's pursuit race.
+With Saturday's racing in the books, the focus turned to the St. Patrick's Daythemed party before anyone would even think about Sunday's pursuit race.
 Eighty-seven boats - more than a few Doublehhanded Lightship entries included - showed up on Sunday, and after a 1-hour postponement, things got rolling.
-The little boats headed mostly for Alcatraz first in the choose-your-ownadventure race around Alcatraz and Angel Islands.
+The little boats headed mostly for Alcatraz first in the choose-your-own-adventure race around Alcatraz and Angel Islands.
 By the time they reached the entrance to Raccoon Strait, the ebb was ripping and they found themselves parked while the bigger boats rode the BIG DADDY current going the other direction.

 It was a classic bigger-boat race, but the biggest, or should we say, fastest were the most blessed.
 Peter Stoneberg's Formula 40 catamaran Shadowl-which gets no shortage of complaints about its -99 rating - broke with the other fast boats' style and headed to Alcatraz first.
 It was a strategy that paid big enough dividends for them to horizon the fleet and win by a large margin.
-The rest of the top-three also were multis - Alan O'Driscoll's D-Class cat Beowulf V and Bill Erkelens' Tornado Go Granny Gol.
-The top monohull was Andy Costello and Peter Krueger's J/125 Double Trouble. - latitude/rg RICHMOND YC BIG DADDY SATURDAY BUOY RACING (3/12, 2-3r, 0t) PHRF A - 1) Ciao!, A40 RC, Philipe Paturel, 2 points; 2) TNT, Tripp 43, Brad Copper, 7; 3) Double Trouble, J/125, Andy Costello/Peter Kreuger, 7.
+The rest of the top-three also were multis - Alan O'Driscoll's D-Class cat Beowulf VI and Bill Erkelens' Tornado Go Granny Go!.
+The top monohull was Andy Costello and Peter Krueger's J/125 Double Trouble. - latitude / rq RICHMOND YC BIG DADDY SATURDAY BUOY RACING (3/12, 2-3r, 0t) PHRF A - 1) Ciao!, A40 RC, Philipe Paturel, 2 points; 2) TNT, Tripp 43, Brad Copper, 7; 3) Double Trouble, J/125, Andy Costello/Peter Kreuger, 7.
 (7 boats) PHRF B - 1) Encore, Sydney 36 CR, Dan Woolery, 3; 2) Desdemona, J/120, John Wimer, 3; 3) Jeannette, Frers 40, Henry King, 7.
 (8 boats) PHRF C - 1) Mistral, Benetau 36.7, Ed Durbin, 2; 2) Kuai, Sabre 386, Daniel Thieman, 5;